 Uranium stores more energy-per-kilogram than in any other fuel

-Table 1 is my chart on the energy richness of different fuels.
+Table 1 is our chart on the energy richness of different fuels.
 Footnote discusses assumptions behind this table.

 Uranium is clearly much richer in energy than oil or any other fuel source.
 So we naturally ask: The other fuels are running out, or have pollution issues … could we substitute uranium for these and alleviate the problem?